tweag/nickel/doc/manual/merging.md

 Merge is a **symmetric** operation (or, pedantically, commutative).
 In practice, this means that order doesn't matter, and `left & right` is the same thing as `right & left`.
-When the operands need to be distinguished, as we will see for default values for example, the idea is to use metadata to do so (annotations), rather than relying on the left or right position.
+When the operands need to be distinguished, as we will see for default values for example, the idea is to use special annotations (metadata) instead of relying on the side of the operands.

 **Warning**: At the time of writing, Nickel's version is 1.0.
 Custom merge functions are planned for a future version.
 They are not detailed here yet.
 See